-Known for their chill decor (imagine brick walls with elegant wood tables) and expansive outdoor patio overlooking the lake, this restaurant is a great place to go for delicious barbeque and a large selection of crafts beers on tap.
+Known for its chill decor (imagine brick walls with elegant wood tables) and expansive outdoor patio overlooking the lake, this restaurant is a great place to go for delicious barbeque and a large selection of craft beers on tap.

 The service is also great and you can choose from a variety of barbeque classics like beef brisket, baby back ribs, and pulled pork.

-And, yeah, don’t even get me started on the signature rib nachos, which are basically the best thing on the menu, with the Habenero Hog Sauce and corn bread coming in at a close second since they are full-on food crack.
+And, yeah, don’t even get me started on the signature rib nachos, which are basically the best thing on the menu, with the Habanero Hog Sauce and cornbread coming in at a close second since they are full-on food crack.

 Add in some live music and you have the perfect place from which to eat your way through Lake Placid.